If you're human, unless you live in a very warm place, you need clothing. There are, essentially, three ways to obtain this.

 Europeans were involved in the cotton industry, as well.
 By 1830, more than half of British export income was produced by cotton textiles.
 Without cotton, Nottingham and Manchester would be hurting for jobs.

 Eventually, northern US manufacturers became impatient, both of the disproportionate political influence of slaveholding states over rock-bottom-minimum-wage-paying states, and of the economic competition with textile manufacturing from the British Empire.
 Their representatives tried to stem the growth of slavery as an institution in new states, thus discouraging the spread of cotton power.
 By and large, they failed.
 When the conflict between warring interests and public opinion – humans are occasionally moral, after all – became too great, the nation erupted in war.

-While the North and South were shooting it out to decide the economic and human-rights issues involved, Europe rediscovered an old truth: cotton could be grown in places other than Alabama.
+While the North and South were shooting it out to decide the economic and human-rights issues involved, Europe rediscovered an old truth: cotton could be grown in other places than Alabama.
 Mexico, say.
 Or Egypt.
 Or India.
 The textile mill owners bowed out of the North American conflict and opened new markets.
 Manchester and Nottingham kept working for low wages, while mill owners got richer selling bright colours made with the new aniline dyes.

-And people kept wearing clothes made from natural fibres, until Dupont got into the nylon business.
+And people kept wearing clothes made from natural fibres, until Du Pont got into the nylon business.